 ADA permits the use of trained miniature horses as alternatives to dogs, subject to certain limitations.
 To allow flexibility in situations where using a horse would not be appropriate, the final rule does not include miniature horses in the definition of "service animal."

 Service dogs in training generally are not allowed in or near campus buildings.

-Emotional support, comfort, or therapy animals are not service animals under Title II and Title III of the ADA and are generally not permitted on campus.
+Emotional support, comfort, or therapy animals are not service animals under Title II and Title III of the ADA and are generally not permitted in or near campus buildings.
 Non-service animals are often used to ameliorate stress or provide comfort to others and are not limited to individuals with disabilities.
 Although some animals are part of a medical therapy plan please note that a doctor’s letter or therapy plan does not turn an animal into a service animal.
-Students who wish to request permission to have a non-service animal on campus must meet with the Coordinator of Disability Support prior to bringing any animal on campus.
+Students who wish to request permission to have a non-service animal in or near campus buildings must meet with the Program Director of Disability Support Services prior to bringing any animal on campus.
 Students may contact 815-835-6220 to schedule an appointment.

 Organizations or individuals that wish to feature or promote a non-service animal program in connection with a campus sponsored event should contact the Security Office at 815-288-5511 for further information and guidelines.
 Non-service animals are not guaranteed access to public areas under the law and if allowed on campus may be restricted to designated areas.
 Non-service animals must be harnessed, leashed, or tethered at all times.